-Our school counselor will be available on-site one day per week and messages may be left as needed on her voice mail.
+Our school counselor will be available on-site one day per week and messages may be left as needed on his voice mail ext.
+1637.
 The priests, principal, faculty and staff are always available for help with any special problems of students or their families.
 If more expertise is warranted, appropriate agencies will be recommended.